rwblickhan/astro-rwblickhan.org/src/content/technical/obsidian-plugin.md

 For now, I've only added it as a command (via `addCommand`), accessible through the Cmd-P command modal or a user-defined hotkey.
 In particular, when the `open-tag-search` command is run, I find the `searchPlugin` by explicitly providing its ID, then unwrap it and pass it to a new instance of my `TagSearchModal`, which I immediately `open`.

-I also provide a very simple `UnsupportedTagSearchModel` if the user doesn't have the global search core plugin enabled.
+If the global search core plugin isn't enabled, I just show a basic `Notice` provided by Obsidian.
 The `eslint-disable` line is there to avoid getting yelled at by the linter for casting to `any`, which I need to do to get `this.app` to typecheck, since `internalPlugins` isn't publicly exposed on the `App` type in the API.

 And that's... about it!